notts1215/data_pipeline/README.md

 ### 1.3 Load
 In this section, I use Hive to store data and Spark for calculation.
 In the DWD script, I just simply use the embedded function in Hive and separate the whole JSON value in ODS into columns respectively.
+<br>**Note: This part of code only works on my current company's DEV environment, with settings well configured.
+As for the detail, please refer to the next section.
 #### WHAT CAN BE FURTHER DONE
 In ODS script, I iterate the data and insert into ODS layer table; another way of doing this is to create an external table and locate its path, as it will speed up the execution.